Sam Gash: Personal life

 Gash has relatives also involved with football.
 His younger brother, Eric, played outside linebacker at the University of North Carolina.
 In 2014 Eric Gash was selected as the head coach at his alma mater, Hendersonville High School, for the 2014 season.
 He is only the second African American hired as a head football coach at a western North Carolina high school since the late 1960s integration of public schools.
 The Gash brothers have a cousin, Thane, who played safety for the Cleveland Browns and San Francisco 49ers.
-His son, Isaiah, plays college football for the Michigan Wolverines.
+His son, Isaiah, played college football for the Michigan Wolverines.
+Another son, Elijah, played college lacrosse for the Albany Great Danes and was drafted 30th overall in the 2023 Premier Lacrosse League draft by Whipsnakes Lacrosse Club.
+Elijah was drafted 46th overall in the 2023 National Lacrosse League draft by Panther City Lacrosse Club before being picked up the Toronto Rock in a dispersal draft after Panther City ceased operations in 2024.